-Inspired by our joint interest in the health humanities and in our combined work as Co-Directors of UNC’s Literature, Medicine, and Culture Colloquium (LMCC), Rachel and I designed a potential special session panel, solicited papers, and created an exciting panel proposal that has been accepted as part of MLA’s Annual Convention.
-The convention will take place Jan.
-6-9, 2022 in Washington, DC.
-Our panel, titled “Health, Medicine and Literature: Critical Intersections,” is scheduled for the evening of Thursday, January 6.
-I will serve as the Presider of the panel, and Rachel will serve as the Respondent for the panel (a position I pushed onto her because I think, quite frankly, that it is more difficult and because I think she has the stronger mind and skills to handle such a task).
+Our panel was inspired by our joint interest in the health humanities and in our combined work as Co-Directors of UNC’s Literature, Medicine, and Culture Colloquium (LMCC).
+Our panel, titled “Health, Medicine and Literature: Critical Intersections,” is scheduled for the afternoon of Saturday, January 7.
+I will serve as the Presider of the panel, and Rachel will serve as the Respondent for the panel.

 I want to begin by expressing my gratitude for Rachel’s invitation to join her as Co-Director for the LMCC back in late 2019.
 This opportunity would not be happening without her.